dr-jts/recipes/rice.md

 5. Add rice and remaining 1 c liquid
 6. Bake at 400 F for 1/2 h; let stand in oven for 10 min

+## Rice Pilaf

+* 1 1/3 t butter
+* 2 chicken boullion cubes
+* 2 1/2 c boiling water
+* 1 c rice
+* 1 green onion, sliced

+1. Dissolve butter and boullion in water
+2. Stir in rice and onion
+3. Cover and bake at 350 F for 1/2 - 3/4 h, until liquid is absorbed

 ## Mushroom-Barley Casserole

 * 1/2 lb mushrooms, sliced